Companies today can spend over $44,000 a year just trying to manage their digital assets.

 Like AEM, it offers auto-versioning, staging features, blogging tools, and a drag-and-drop interface for building forms and workflows.
 These content management features can help streamline content creation across an enterprise.

-Where Liferay DXP excels is integrating web applications.
-Say you have a web platform, mobile app development platform, ERP software, customer database, and marketing technologies that you want to integrate together on one platform.
-You can do so using Liferay DXP.
-Ultimately, this can help improve your business processes, efficiency, and visitor experience.
+Liferay DXP excels at integrating web applications.
+Say you have a web platform, mobile app development platform, enterprise resource planning (ERP) software, customer database, and marketing technologies that you want to integrate together on one platform.

 You can also monitor your content with Brand Intelligence, a proprietary AI and machine learning technology that lets you see who is using your assets, where they’re being used, and what the highest-performing ones are.